Team-Compliance/NewPillCrusher/README.md

     - Friends Till The End! = Flies spawn after an enemy is killed --done

     - X-Lax = Creates a pool of slippery brown creep under every enemy.
 If you stand in it, you get +1 damage and +1.5 fire rate like Tainted Blue Baby.
-The creep synergizes with other poops if it's in contact with them also like Tainted Blue Baby and IBS
+The creep synergizes with other poops if it's in contact with them also like Tainted Blue Baby and IBS --done
-        - Horse Pill = The creep lasts twice as long
+        - Horse Pill = The creep lasts twice as long --done

     - Something's wrong... = A pool of black creep spawns under every enemy that slows down Isaac and enemies --done
         - Horse Pill = The creep lasts twice as long --done